 Clinical Presentation

-- Localized back pain after activity or trauma
+- Localized lower back pain after activity or trauma

 - Radicular symptoms: leg pain, tingling, or weakness